mikel-egana-aranguren/SADI-Docker-Galaxy/README.md

 About
 -----

 [SADI](http://sadiframework.org/content/about-sadi/) is a framework to define Semantic Web Services that consume and produce [RDF](http://www.w3.org/standards/techs/rdf).
-On the other hand, [Docker](http://www.docker.com/whatisdocker/) is a sort of "virtualisation" environment for deploying applications very easily, without configuration or installation of dependencies.
-Therefore I have created SADI-Docker, a Docker image containing all the necessary SADI tools that can be easily invoked through the Galaxy tools also provided in this repository.
+On the other hand, [Docker](http://www.docker.com/whatisdocker/) is a container-based virtualisation environment for deploying applications very easily, without configuration or installation of dependencies.
+Therefore I have created SADI-Docker, a Docker image containing all the necessary programs and dependencies to invoke SADI services: Galaxy tool-files are also provided to execute such programs as regular Galaxy tools.
 Therefore, SADI can be used within Galaxy with a minimal installation (only the Docker image and the Galaxy XML files, see bellow).
-Even more, the SADI-Docker can be used as a regular Docker image, runing it as a standalone Operating System pre-configured to invoke SADI services.
+Even more, the SADI-Docker image can be used as a regular Docker image, runing it as a standalone Operating System pre-configured to invoke SADI services.

 Installation
 -----